bullmoose20/MK-Docs/docs/config/files.md

     ???+ tip

-        Assets can be stored anywhere on the host system that Komet has visibility of (i.e. if using docker, the directory must be mounted/visible to the docker container).
+        Assets can be stored anywhere on the host system that Kometa has visibility of (i.e. if using docker, the directory must be mounted/visible to the docker container).

     <hr style="margin: 0px;">